Will-Griffin/admin-wiki/Onboarding/ExpeditedWebServiceTestCertification.md

-Expedited Web Service
+# Expedited Certification DRAFT

+## Overview
 This document defines the web service expedited web service testing.

+##Requirements

-Provider is required to submit successful calls from each operation.
-Each operation has a weighted score.
+Provider is required to submit successful calls from each operation for each environment and provide csv of call information to HEAT in lieu of the full script/outcome.
 Complete as much as the existing script as possible.

-For providers already in production with vendor already in production: (vendor change example Clinivate --> Exym)

-minimum is create an admission, diagnosis, episode.
+Minimum accepted operations are available in defined below:

+###Scenario 1 New provider with Vendor that has contracts with other providers in production
+Step 1, 2, 4, and 14
+###Scenario 2 Both provider and vendor are in production (vendor change)
+Step 1, 2
+###Scenario 3 ??

+##When complete
-Submit a csv to heat with this information:
+submit a csv to heat with this information:

 providerno, datetime of call, operation, message recieved (error, success, etc.)

+Team will review transactions in BAM from each environment and compare against csv.

 BAM query to check for successful calls from each operation per environment.
+TODO: define query here

 BAM query to check for failed calls.
-None should exist in prod.
+TODO: Define query here

+Provider will proceed to production but be put on a watch list until remaining operations are logged in BAM.

+BAM query to check for successful calls from each operation per environment.
+TODO: define query here

+BAM query to check for failed calls.
+TODO: Define query here

-Consistent failures indicate a problem, and will disable the connection.
+Consistent failures indicate a problem, and notify production that they will be disconnected.